Travel North - 53: North Eastern Locomotive Preservation Group, Work Undertaken in Steam Preservation

 65817 in BR black with late crest (lozenge).

-I know which I prefer, and have e-mailed for a reminder when available and at what price (current estimate is £104).
+I know which I prefer, and have e-mailed for a reminder when available and at what price.
 I shall re-number at least one, as I aim to get more than one over time, to 65894, shedded in the early-to-late 1950s at York.
 She can be seen in the Marsden Rail dvd "Brakevan to Whitby", along with - I think - the K1 62005 and Q6 63395.
 All three feature in other Marsden Rail features (roughly one hour long) and show all the locomotives owned by NELPG at work over the years up to withdrawal.

 Class J72, designed 1898 originally as Class E1 by Wilson Worsdell, NER Loco Superintendent